 When

-Speaker series kicks off June 5
+Speaker series kicked off June 5

 The University of Arizona's 2025 Beyond Juneteenth speaker series begins June 5 with a talk by Lehman Benson, vice president for Black advancement and engagement.
 The lecture will explore how Juneteenth serves as a reflection on history and a call to action for the future.